 By Barbara Schuette on September 22, 2021

 Who’s ready to take their practice to the next level?
 Are you a runner, walker, biker, or do you sit at a desk all day?
-Want to learn more about the life-changing, spine-healing, toxin-flushing Hot 26 yoga series? 🧘♀️
+Want to learn more about feeling better? 🧘♀️

 Attending a workshop is an opportunity to bring information and insight to your practice.
 It is a chance to put greater thought and self awareness of the body parts we use into each posture.
 You will have the chance to ask questions and discuss any yoga topics that are important to you.

 Attending a workshop is a great way to energize your practice and find new inspiration for your time on the mat!
-You have 3 opportunities to rekindle your passion for the Hot 26 yoga series!
+Let's rekindle our passion for yoga together!

 Bring your yoga mat and yoga mat towel—be prepared to participate and sweat! 💦